 Word of mouth referrals are the most effective way to get new PT patients.
 These referrals often come from a variety of sources.
 A spouse or family member referral is the most common—followed closely by a friend or co-worker.
 But think about other word of mouth communications such as a personal trainer to a client, a parent watching a youth sports game or a referral from someone in a workout class.
 Your team needs to be equipped to grow the practice’s referral program.
 There are a couple marketing tools that can help:

 Remember, it’s best to think of marketing as not one person’s job—but as a core part of everyone’s daily responsibilities.
 Leverage the power of your fantastic team and have them become your internal PT marketers.
 With a few simple tips like building positive relationships and encouraging referrals, you can easily attract more new patients to physical therapy.
-For more marketing and practice management ideas, contact us today or follow us on Facebook.
+For more marketing and practice management ideas, check out our free PT training resources or follow us on Facebook.

 “I have nothing but positive to say about them.
 Their customer service is great.”